-Sarah makes sure that every person who visits the centre is well fed, comfortable and indoor and outdoor maintenance is taken care of, in her role as house manager.
+Sarah makes sure that every person who visits the centre is well fed, comfortable and indoor and outdoor maintenance is taken care of.
 She works towards making our operations more sustainable and tends to our partnership courses.
 In her spare time, she can be found helping to build a straw bale house which will soon be her family home.

 Heather Clyne, Administrator

 A graduate in Scottish Gaelic from Sabhal Mòr Ostaig on Isle of Skye, Heather has a passion for Gaelic placenames and poetry.
 When not answering the emails and clearing the snow off the car park at Moniack Mhor, she is tending her ever increasing flock of hens, each named after a Scottish fiddle player.

 Eilidh Smith, Programme Manager

 Eilidh’s career has lead her from journalism to education, through the environmental sector to the arts.
 She looks after our work with young people and our range of residencies, fellowships and awards.
 Living in Strathpeffer she reckons she has one of the best commutes in the UK, possibly the world.

 Andy Nixseaman, Project Coordinator (Creative and Active Lives Programme)